saud-learning-services/instructions-and-other-templates/docs/running-instructions.md

    - Login to Canvas and select **Account** > **Settings** from the menu on the left
    - Under **Approved Integrations** select **New Access Token**
-   - Name it something of your choosing and set the expiration to the next day and select **Generate Token**
+   - Name it something of your choosing, set the expiration to the next day and select **Generate Token**

    > ⚠️ For security reasons we don't encourage setting late expiration days for tokens (keep it to a day or two)